 • To empower patients to ask searching questions.

-Every year data from over 85’000 patients are submitted to the audit for analysis, representing over 90% of all stroke hospital admissions in the NHS.
-This means that the data presented in SSNAP reports are completed and robust.
+Every year data from over 90’000 patients are submitted to the audit for analysis, representing over 90% of all stroke hospital admissions in the NHS.
+This means that the data presented in SSNAP reports are complete and robust.

 Eligibility criteria